StillAbeginnerr/StillAbeginnerr/README.md

 ### ✍🏻 Writing

   - I'm writing a book based on upon the topic "How My Early 20s look from Timeline of failing in IIT-JEE to finally being a college graduate."

 ---

-### 🌟 Projects

-Here are some of my favorite projects from my GitHub repository:

--	💬 GmailToWhatsApp : A tool to automate receiving gmails over whatsapp using Twilio bot and Node.js
--	✏️ CurveTopia : A tool to check shapes and their symmetries, it also recognize and regenerates bad shapes.

----